SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient-enterpriseapi.md

 - **What is your solution name?** contoso-api
 - **Which baseline packages do you want to target for your component(s)?** SharePoint Online only (latest)
 - **Where do you want to place the files?** Use the current folder
-- **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?** No
+- **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?** Yes
 - **Will the components in the solution require permissions to access web APIs that are unique and not shared with other components in the tenant?** No
 - **Which type of client-side component to create?** WebPart
 - **What is your Web part name?** Orders